 Which of the following statements correctly explains the interaction between the giraffe and the gazelle?

 Questions of this type involve the presentation of data in either a table or a graph.
-Often, the question stem will include some additional text that is associated with the data.
+The question stem often includes some additional text associated with the data.
 You will need to use the given data, along with any other information given in the question text, to select the right answer.
 Sometimes, you may also need to recall content knowledge to answer this type of question.
 Below is a UWorld example of this question type:

 POPULATION SIZE OF WOLVES AND MOOSE IN AN ECOSYSTEM